eclipse-archived/ceylon-lang.org/documentation/1.0/ide/features.md

 <div style="text-align:center">
 <img src="/images/screenshots/m6/open.png" style="box-shadow: 0 0 15px #888;"/>
 </div>
-<p>Hover puts the documentation for any program element right at your pointer.</p>
+<p>Hover puts the documentation for any program element right at your pointer.
+Hover over a declaration and see its API documentation, dynamically compiled.
+Hover over a `value` or `function` keyword, and see the inferred type.</p>
 <div>
 <img src="/images/screenshots/m6/hover.png" style="box-shadow: 0 0 15px #888;"/>
 </div>